SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 In the **All applications** tab, you can see all applications available in your tenant.
 There are two kinds of applications:

-- [subscribed applications](#subscribed-applications) - applications subscribed to the tenant, either provided by the platform (as default application) or a service provider.
+- [Subscribed applications](#subscribed-applications) - applications subscribed to the tenant, either provided by the platform (as default application) or a service provider.
-- [custom applications](#own-applications) - applications owned by the tenant.
+- [Custom applications](#own-applications) - applications owned by the tenant.
 You can [add custom applications](#adding-applications) in various ways as own applications.

 Your applications are available through the application switcher in the top bar.